Flower Glossary is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Here you can discover the official flower for your state.
-Or find out what the flower is for a gift recipient in another location.
+Find the official flower for your state, or figure out the flower for a gift recipient in another place.
 Our guide features big beautiful photos and descriptions of each state flower.

 You may also know the camellia as “the rose of winter.”
-This is the state flower of Alabama.
-It became the state flower in 1959, replacing the Goldenrod.
+This has been the state flower of Alabama since 1959, when it replaced the Goldenrod.
 This evergreen flowering shrub is an easy plant to grow.
 They bloom in several colors including white, pink, red, and even yellow.

 The Forget-Me-Not became the official flower of Alaska in 1949.
-These flowers are very fragrant after dark.
-Yet they give very little scent during the daytime.
-There are about 50 species of forget-me-not.
+These flowers are very fragrant after dark, yet they don’t smell much during the day.
+There are about 50 varieties of forget-me-not.

 Arizona: Saguaro Cactus Blossom